SD-RSiX/GNS3-Lab/README.md

 Without a running controller, the Lab works as well.
 Check the "_Changing Open vSwitches operating mode_" section below for details.

-# Building the Lab

-## Requirements
+# Requirements

 * [GNS3 1.5+](https://www.gns3.com)
 * [Docker](https://www.docker.com/)
 * [Docker Compose](https://docs.docker.com/compose/)
 * Cisco IOS 3725 version 12.4(15)T7 image

-The Lab is based on GNS3, Docker, [Ryu SDN Controller](https://osrg.github.io/ryu/), [Quagga](http://www.nongnu.org/quagga/), and [Open vSwitch](http://openvswitch.org/).
+The Lab is based on GNS3, Docker, [Quagga](http://www.nongnu.org/quagga/), and [Open vSwitch](http://openvswitch.org/).
 Although you only need to install GNS3, Docker and Docker Compose, because of Ryu, Quagga, and Open vSwitch run in Docker containers.
 You also need a Cisco IOS 3725 version 12.4(15)T7 (c3725-adventerprisek9-mz124-15) - it requires a license, and we can not provide it, so you need to get it on your own.

+# Building the Lab

-## Building Docker images
+## Docker images

+We used routers and switches running on Docker in order to reduce the Lab's burden on personal computers.
+This section covers how to build the images we will import ahead into GNS3.

 ### Open vSwitch